 To understand the pioneering spirit of men in Canton like Culton and Parlin is to know the drive with which William A. Cook approached his own success.
 Raised in Canton, Mr. Cook went on to Northwestern University and then created COOK Medical in the spare room of his apartment in Bloomington, Indiana.
 COOK Medical is a global leader in the medical device industry.
 Having celebrated great success over the years, Mr. Cook began giving back to the communities that had supported him and his businesses through the years.

 To the Credit of Mr. Cook and his wife Gayle, are revitalization projects in Bloomington, French Lick and West Baden, Indiana as well as others and the latest venture in Canton, Illinois, Cook’s boyhood home.
 Cook purchased four buildings in downtown Canton, a shopping center, the site where the International Harvester plant was located as well as constructing the brand new Canton Harvester Inn boutique hotel and another factory—COOK Polymer.
-The Louis Building Pharmacy was restored and is now home to the Sweet Shop.
+The Lewis Building Pharmacy was restored and is now home to the Sweet Shop.
 The Randolph Building is another Canton purchase made by Cook.
 The main floor offers store fronts and there are apartments for rent on the second level.
 Also purchased is the Fulton Square Shopping Center.

 The old International Harvester location is now a COOK Medical plant known as COOK Canton that employs 50 people to start.
 The crown jewel in Cook’s Canton holdings is The Canton Harvester Inn.
 This unique boutique hotel provides an additional 32 rooms of lodging for those who come to the area for business or play.